open-telemetry/opentelemetry-specification/specification/api-propagators.md

-Cross-cutting concerns send their state to the next process using `Propagator`s, which are defined as objects used to read and write context data into RPC requests.
+Cross-cutting concerns send their state to the next process using `Propagator`s, which are defined as objects used to read and write context data to and from RPC requests.
 Each concern creates a set of `Propagator`s for every supported format.

 The Propagators API is expected to be leveraged by users writing instrumentation libraries.